|Masculine Names from Thirteenth Century Pisa|

 In 1228, 4300 citizens of Pisa signed an agreement to maintain an alliance with Siena, Pistoia, and Poggibonsi.
 Their names were recorded in Latin, and the original stored in the state archives of Siena.
-Enric Salvatori transcribed this agreement as part of a larger project (the entire document is found at http://library.byu.edu/~rdh/eurodocs/italia/pisani.html).
+Enric Salvatori transcribed this agreement as part of a larger project (the entire document is found at https://eudocs.lib.byu.edu/index.php/4300_Pisani_giurano_di_mantenere_l%27alleanza_fatta_con_Siena,_Pistoia_e_Poggibonsi -- PLEASE NOTE this is a change from the old address of http://library.byu.edu/~rdh/eurodocs/italia/pisani.html).
 While the document itself is of historical interest, it is particularly useful for understanding medieval men's names in northern Italy in the 13th century.

 This briefly analyzes the names as they occur in this source, looking at the relative frequency of names.
 All of the names are masculine.
 They are recorded in Latin; probable vernacular forms are given for common names.